DerbyGrammar/ReactionTimer/README.md

 #Reaction Timer
-An Arduino Project to help measure reaction speeds
+An Arduino Project to help measure reaction speeds.
+The setup is pretty simple and most is explained in code.
+If you need help.
+Contact me on twitter @ThorinDev
-###Disclaimer
-This isn't accurate